krzischp/scanned_pdf_ocr/README.md

 [Learning Path on Pluralsight](https://pluralsight.pxf.io/OReqan)

-This repository is for the Serverless Development on AWS learning path for Pluralsight.

 ## Approach

 This learning path is focused on creating a modern full-stack serverless application on AWS using real world techniques and approaches.
 It follows the following opinionated concepts: